sussdorff/movies-with-helm/README.md

 # Setup

+## Getting accounts and setting up the repository
+For this exercise you will need two accounts.
+One is a personal account on github.com (which is where this repository lies).
+Do this now if you haven't done so already and signin to your personal account.

+Once you have gotten your personal account on github.com, head over to [okteto](https://www.okteto.com/) and try it their [cloud offering](https://cloud.okteto.com/#/login).
+Use the login using github functionality.

+Click on [Settings](https://cloud.okteto.com/#/settings/setup) to get yourself a Personal Access token (under developer settings).
+This will be needed in the next step, so keep a copy secured (as you wont be able to access it again and have to recreate it if forgotten).

+Now it is time to fork this repository into your github.com account.
+On the top right click on fork and create a [fork](https://github.com/sussdorff/movies-with-helm/fork) in your own personal github space.
+This will allow you to be more flexible and also experience push and pull requests.

+Time to head over to your [codespaces](https://github.com/codespaces) area and create your [new codespace](https://github.com/codespaces/new).
+Select the repository you have just forked, use the main branch and give it a little bit more computing power (4CPU should be fine, can be changed later).

 ## Okteto for running the application
 Once the CodeSpace is running, open a terminal, and run `okteto login --token $TOKEN` to log in to your Okteto Cloud account.
 Ignore the warning